wei-paul/rt-object-detection-yolov4/README.md

 ```
 (https://github.com/BoboTiG/python-mss/issues/180)
-*NOTE if you need high performance capture (>=60fps) then make sure you aren't opening/closing the handles every time .
+*NOTE if you need high performance capture (>=60fps) then make sure you aren't opening/closing the handles everytime .
 result = windll.user32.PrintWindow(hwnd, save_dc.GetSafeHdc(), 3)
 - This Captures the window image using the PrintWindow() function from the user32.dll library.
 It takes the window handle, the memory-based device context, and a flag value of 3 (indicating the capture method) (1 = Captures only the client area of the window, excluding the window frame, title bar, and scrollbars., 2 = Renders the full content of the window, including any parts that are currently not visible due to scrolling.
 3 = (bitwise OR operation)).
 The captured image is drawn onto the selected bitmap in the memory-based device context.
 Specifically designed to capture windows with hardware acceleration enabled.
 ```